Sound Randomized Smoothing in Floating-Point Arithmetics

 \subsection{Connection to randomized smoothing}

-We have identified some unpleasant properties of floating-point arithmetics that we will exploit in the following section to provide false certificates.
-The construction will be based on the fact that given a number, we will try to find out if it could be a smoothed version of a specific number or not.
+We have identified some unpleasant properties of floating-point arithmetic that we will exploit in sequel to provide false certificates.
+In particular, We will try to determine if a given number could be a smoothed version of a specific number or not.
 The following observations will help us.